More

 Let’s look at a few reasons why having a thoughtful, clear WFH policy matters:

-• Consistency and clarity: A well-defined work-from-home policy outlines the eligibility criteria, procedures for requesting remote work, expectations regarding availability and communication and specific requirements or limitations.
+• Consistency and clarity: A well-defined work-from-home policy outlines the eligibility criteria, procedures for requesting remote work, expectations regarding availability and communication, and specific requirements or limitations, including the use of a second phone number for business purposes.
 This ensures everyone understands the rules and can adhere to them consistently.

 • Performance management and accountability: A work-from-home policy establishes a framework for measuring and managing employee performance in a remote setting.
 Setting performance metrics and guidelines ensures employees and managers understand the expectations.
 For this purpose, you can even introduce a Performance management tool in the policy.
 It will help streamline the employee working process, as you’ll have better insight into their strengths and weaknesses.
 Hence, you can suggest appropriate measures to improve.